polywrap/as-bigint/README.md

 If you need to work with arbitrarily large decimal numbers, check out as-bignumber: https://github.com/polywrap/as-bignumber.
 The BigNumber class is built on top of BigInt for high-performance decimal arithmetic.

+## Handling fractions

+If you need to work with numbers represented as fractions, check out as-fraction: https://github.com/polywrap/as-fraction.
+The Fraction class is built on top of BigInt for high-performance fraction arithmetic.

 ## Acknowledgements

 Polywrap developed BigInt to use in the development tools we produce for fast, language-agnostic decentralized API development.
 Polywrap allows developers to interact with any web3 protocol from any language, making between-protocol composition easy.
 Learn more at https://polywrap.io.